recursecenter/blaggregator/docs/development.md

 - Install Postgres (it's easy on OSX with [postgres.app](http://postgresapp.com/)) and `pip install psycopg2`.
 Open the app to start your database server running locally.

+  It is possible to use Docker for running the DB, if you prefer.
+See section Using Docker for the DB above.

     - Open a Postgres shell: